IntelPython/dpctl/docs/docfiles/user_guides/manual/dpctl/queues.rst

 Profiling a Task Submitted to a Queue
 -------------------------------------

-The result of scheduling execution of a task on a queue is an event.
-An event has several uses: it can be queried for the status of the task execution, it can be used to order execution of the future tasks after it is complete, it can be used to wait for execution to complete, and it can carry information to profile of the task execution.
-The profiling information is only populated if the queue used was created with the "enable_profiling" property and only becomes available after the task execution is complete.
+The result of scheduling the execution of a task on a queue is an event.
+You can use an event for several purposes:

+* Query for the status of the task execution
+* Order execution of future tasks after it is completed
+* Wait for execution to complete
+* Сarry information to profile the task execution

+The profiling information is only populated if the queue used is created with the ``enable_profiling`` property and only becomes available after the task execution is complete.

-The class :class:`dpctl.SyclTimer` implements a Python context manager that can be used to collect cumulative profiling information for all the tasks submitted to the queue of interest by functions executed within the context:
+The :class:`dpctl.SyclTimer` class implements a Python context manager.
+You can use this manager to collect cumulative profiling information for all the tasks submitted to the queue of interest by functions executed within the context:

 .. code-block:: python